abhinavsingh/proxy.py/README.md

 Now use CA flags with other
 [plugin examples](#plugin-examples) to see them work with `https` traffic.

+## Insecure TLS Interception

+To intercept TLS traffic from a server using a self-signed certificate add the `--insecure-tls-interception` flag to disable mandatory TLS certificate validation.

+NOTE: This flag disables certificate check for all servers.

 ## TLS Interception With Docker